anorudes/reduceless-connect/README.md

 @connect(
   ['app'], // working as 'state => state.app' in @connect react-redux.
   { ...actionCreators.app }, // working as 'dispatch => bindActionCreators({ ...actionCreators.app }, dispatch)' in @connect react-redux
+  // why did me add "actionsCreators"?
+Just for example, we can replace default "connect" in "redux" with "connect" from reduceless-connect.

   [{ setAppSettings: 'app.settings' }], // new method for change app.settings redux state
 )
 export default class TestComponent extends Component {